 In 1930 a test pilot from the General Western Aircraft Corporation inspected the new Goleta Airfield and the company decided to move it’s factory from Burbank to Goleta.
 In 1931 the City Council voted to terminate Ovington’s permit to operate the airport at Samarkand, and Frederick Stearns built two hangars at the Goleta airfield.

 He also built a two story administration terminal between the hangars.
 The access road came in from Hollister Avenue to the north.

 General Western began producing “Meteor” airplanes, reportedly the first plane to have a metal rather than wooden propeller.
 Several “Meteors” were built there, but General Western soon ran into financial problems, and in 1932 shut down.
 The photo above is the General Western workforce in late 1931, with one of the hangars and a small terminal in the background.

 Soon after the demise of General Western, Stearns took over operations.
 He added and paved more runways, installed radio equipment and established Santa Barbara Airways in 1932.
 The first passengers boarded planes from Pacific Seaboard Airlines.

 As air travel became more popular, so did the Santa Barbara airport.
 This great postcard from 1936 shows the two hangars in their heyday.
-It’s unclear exactly when the little terminal between the hangars was built, but it was demolished in the late seventies.

 In 1938 a nationwide campaign called National Air Mail Week was launched in an effort to help the airline companies and to promote air mail service.
 Activities were planned across the United States and the goal of the organizers was to get each citizen to mail or receive an air mail letter during the week-long celebration.
 Famous aviator Bessie Owen flew a bag of mail from Goleta to Ventucopa in honor of the campaign.